 Hiking Boots

-A durable pair of waterproof hiking boots with good ankle support will be your best friend on the mountain.
+A durable pair of waterproof hiking boots with good ankle will be your best friend on the mountain.
 Break them in well before the trek to avoid blisters.

 Trekking Socks